Maureen Gray

-Maureen S. Gray (May 10, 1948 – January 7, 2014) was an American songwriter and doo-wop singer, guitarist and keyboardist.
+Maureen S. Gray (May 10, 1948 – January 7, 2014) was an American singer-songwriter, self taught guitarist, keyboardist, and producer.

-She was born in 1948 in Queens, New York.
 Gray, a child prodigy, at age five made her first public appearance in Carnegie Hall in Midtown Manhattan in New York City, singing "Steam Heat" from the musical The Pajama Game, and received a positive critical acclaim.
-At age 12, she performed at Mount Zion Baptist Church in Glassboro, New Jersey in a concert along with her mother.
+She performed at Mount Zion Baptist Church in Glassboro, New Jersey in a concert along with her mother not long after.